What is ICSC?

 Where/How can I get my ambassador certificate?

 You find a link to your ambassador certificate in your ambassador account.
-Please note that a certificate will be issued to active ambassadors only (i.e., at least one pre-final round participant associated with your ambassador profile) after the pre-final round announcement (13 October 2025).
+Please note that a certificate will be issued to active ambassadors only (i.e., at least one Pre-Final Round participant associated with your ambassador profile) after the Pre-Final Round announcement (8 September 2026).

 About ICSC